 To pick the finest hosting package for your website, you'll just need to conduct a little research.

-Describe the process of shared hosting.
-It's all in the name: shared hosting is the key to understanding it.
+The process of shared hosting: It's all in the name.
+Shared hosting is the key to understanding it.

 Your website is hosted on the same physical

 server as one or more other websites using this form of hosting.